 The European Union – to whose development budget Germany contributes more than 20 percent – is one of the biggest donors in El Salvador and Central America.
 For the period 2014-2020, the EU estimates its funding for El Salvador at 149 million euros and for regional projects in Central America at 120 million euros.

 German as a foreign language plays only a limited role in El Salvador but the Goethe-Institut-funded language courses run by the association supporting the German school are well attended.
-The private language school Academia Europea also offers German courses.

 The country’s national symphony orchestra, the Orquesta Sinfónica de El Salvador, was founded by a German conductor and boasts a wide repertoire of German music.
-It gives regular special concerts to mark the Day of German Unity and the anniversaries of German composers.

 Another focus of cultural work is supporting and implementing the scholarship programme of the German Academic Exchange Service (DAAD), which has attracted considerable interest.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.